Skip to main content

 When threats escalate quickly, fragmented operations cost time, and time is the most expensive resource in public safety.
 This moderated panel focuses on the practical operating model: how agencies share information, coordinate joint operations, and build readiness across prevention, disruption, and response, including the current IMVE threat environment.

-• Identify what’s blocking integration (decision rights, data sharing, tooling, culture) and how leading teams are unblocking it
+• Identify what is blocking integration across decision rights, data sharing, tooling, and culture, and how leading teams are unblocking it

 • Strengthen joint operations readiness with clearer roles, escalation pathways, and shared situational awareness